Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Simulation Results

 The purpose of simulating this scenario is to investigate the effect of changing the number of relays on both ORSA and MRSA.
 We simulate ORSA and MRSA according to the parameters in Table \ref{tbl:s3_SimPar}.

 \begin{enumerate}

 \item \textbf{Capacity}

-The results is shown in Figure \ref{fig:s3Cap} state that for each of ORSA and MRSA, in the equal condition a greater number of relays, because they connect more sources to the base station, yields in a higher average capacity of sources in the network.
-As expected, similar to Scenario \ref{sc:S1}, ORSA results are slightly better than MRSA in the absence of channel constraint.
-The average standard deviation on all runs of ORSA and MRSA results are equal to 0.03 in all cases.
+The results shown in Fig.~\ref{fig:s3Cap} state that for ORSA and MRSA in equal conditions, a greater number of relays results in a more sources connecting to the base station.
+This yields in a higher average capacity of sources in the network.
+Additionally, similar to Scenario 1 (in Section \ref{sc:S1}), ORSA results are slightly higher than MRSA in the absence of a channel constraint.
+The average standard deviation of the average capacity when the number of channels are 25, 50 and 75 are equal to 0.21, 0.17 and 0.15 for ORSA and 0.21, 0.18 and 0.16 for MRSA, respectively.

 \item \textbf{Unmatched Source Number}